C-D-Lewis/dash-api/README.md

 - Change signatures of the main callbacks, directed failed result of requests to the `DashAPIErrorCallback`.
 - Add permission switches in the Android app for clients that wish to _set_ a feature state.
-Reading is unaffected.
+Reading data is unaffected, and does not require permission.
 - Added a timeout mechanism to inform when the Android app may be unavailable.
+- Added `dash_api_check_is_available()` to check the library is available.
+  `ErrorCodeSuccess` will be delivered to the `  DashAPIErrorCallback` if it is available.

 ## TODO